How to Stop Your Spouse From Bringing Up the Past

 If they are not sure what is missing, you can try to figure it out together.
 Otherwise, one partner continues to feel unsatisfied and the other guilty and on the lookout for defending themselves.

-How to handle while bringing up the past in relationships
+How to handle when your partner is bringing up the past in relationships

 Anything that keeps reoccurring needs attention from both partners.
 To stop bringing up the past, you both need to be involved and willing to understand and then resolve the issues.